salan223/SphereMovie/doc/sprint2/SR2.md

 Murtaza Hussaini

 ### Release goal:
-With these released features in SphereMovie, the users can access...
+With these released features in SphereMovie, the users can access watching and reviewing trailers, to add trailers to the watchlist, searching movies, and multilingual language.

 ### Participants:
-  1. Murtaza Hussaini - Project Manager, Backend developer, Database
+  1. Murtaza Hussaini - Backend and Frontend developer, Reviewer, Documents
-  2. Karishma Maharjan - Backend developer, Database and Reviewer
+  2. Karishma Maharjan - Backend and Frontend developer, Reviewer, Documents
-  3. Salan Bhattarai - Frontend developer and Reviewer
+  3. Salan Bhattarai - Backend and Frontend developer, Reviewer, Documents
-  4. Allen Abraham - Frontend developer, Reviewer
+  4. Allen Abraham - Backend and Frontend developer, Reviewer, Documents